mairacanal/mairacanal/README.md

     }

     fn getFutureGoal() -> &str {
-        "Learn more about RISC-V, Rust and GPU architecture."
+        "Learn more about RISC-V, Rust, and GPU architecture."
     }
 }
 ```